mkraenz/stock-scraper-bloomberg/README.md

 Your *input_file.csv* should look like this:
 ```
-Alphabet,GOOGL:US
+GOOGL:US
-Facebook Inc,FB:US
+FB:US
 ...
 ```
-That is, tuples of company name and ticker as found on bloomberg.com.
+That is, the ticker symbol of each company as found on bloomberg.com.
+One symbol per line.

 ## API Usage example
 Example from interactive python console `python -i`